-I also serve as an Associate Editor for Marine Biology, Guest Associate Editor for Frontiers in Marine Science, Marine Megafauna and Marine Ecology Progress Series, and am a regular reviewer for several ecological and marine journals (Publons).
+I also serve as an Associate Editor for Marine Biology and a Guest Associate Editor Marine Ecology Progress Series, and am a regular reviewer for several ecological and marine journals (Publons).

-2022-present: Research Associate, University of California, Santa Cruz (UCSC) and National Oceanic and Atmospheric Administration (NOAA) Southwest Fisheries Science Center (SWFSC).
+2022-present: Research Associate, University of California, Santa Cruz (UCSC), USA.

-2013-2017: PhD in Spatial Ecology, British Antarctic Survey and University of Cambridge.
+2013-2017: PhD in Spatial Ecology, British Antarctic Survey and University of Cambridge, UK.

 Past and present research projects